What is Isobutane? (i-Butane) Isobutane Refrigerant

 It is used to manufacture propylene oxide for use in making polyurethane plastics.

-Another use of isobutane is as a solvent.
+Isobutane is also used as a solvent.

-Vapour Pressure & Use as Propellants
+Isobutane Vapor Pressure & Use as an Aerosol Propellant

 One of the other important differences between isobutane and the other LPG gases is vapour pressure.